I love this recipe for Homemade Vegan Cashew Ricotta!

 Oh cashews, is there anything you can't do?
 If you have been vegan for a while, or if you are just into interesting and healthy recipes, you may have discovered the glory of the cashew.
 If it's all new to you, then be prepared to fall in love with cashews on a whole other level.
 No, I'm not talking roasted nut mix in a tin, I'm talking vegan cheeses, creamy dressings, luxurious sauces, just so many delicious things can be done with this wonder nut.

-Today I wanted to give you an easy one.
-Cashew ricotta is creamy, spreadable, and can be seasoned in endless ways.
+Today I wanted to give you an easy one: My Homemade Vegan Cashew Ricotta is creamy, spreadable, and can be seasoned in endless ways.
 Think zest, chives, black pepper, chili flakes, olive oil, truffle oil, herbs, it really is endless.
 I love serving this just with some crackers, spreading it on a sandwich, or to replace dairy based ricotta in almost any recipe that might call for it.
-Plants you’ve done it again!
+Plants you've done it again!

 Just make sure you allot yourself the 2 hours soaking time for the cashews before you want to prepare this bad boy.
 Or you could always toss them in water before you head to work or go to bed.
 They will be totally happy chillin' for up to 12 hours I'm pretty sure.